 Planning for college is complicated enough.
 Throw a long term education savings plan into the mix and the proverbial can of worms is now open.
 From 529s to Coverdell ESAs to UTMA accounts and UGMAs, there is plenty of confusion to go around.

 A good place to start is eliminating the types of accounts that are not specifically geared toward education.
-This leads us to the UTMA and UGMA.
-These accounts are short for Uniform Transfer to Minors Act and Uniform Gift to Minors Act.
-For simplicity sake, we’ll just refer to them as UTMAs.
+This leads us to the UTMA accounts.

 Many parents lean toward UTMAs because they have an out if expenses come up prior to college that could benefit their child.
-The flexibility of UTMAs make them attractive, but it reminds me of the old expression about having your cake and eating it too.
-While the desire for flexibility is understandable, the decision to go with an UTMA can have serious drawbacks.
+The flexibility of UTMA accounts make them attractive.
+However, it reminds me of the old expression about having your cake and eating it too.
+While the desire for flexibility is understandable, the decision to go with a UTMA can have serious drawbacks.

-The funds in the UTMA are taxed at the minor's rate up to a certain limit and then taxable at the parents rate.
+As discussed earlier, funds in UTMAs are taxed at the minor's rate up to a certain limit and then taxable at the rate applicable to trusts and estates.
 They are also subject to capital gains tax treatment when investments are sold to eventually pay for education expenses.
 Because UTMAs are taxable accounts, investment returns will be limited compared to a 529 College Savings Plan which allows tax free growth.
 This is the same concept of investing in a Roth IRA for retirement versus saving for retirement in a regular taxable investment account.

 Another important drawback of UTMAs involves how the funds are treated when applying for financial aid.
 UTMA assets are considered to be owned by the minor (student) and can reduce financial aid eligibility.
 This is in contrast to funds held within a 529 College Savings Plan.
 529s are considered to be a parental asset and are treated more favorably when determining eligibility.